-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 In the meantime, recording pros like Wood will keep working and mixing, hoping the Atmos bump will last a little while longer.

 “I don’t know that I could have written a better chapter for this phase of my career,” he said.
-“If you told me three years ago, I was going to get paid my day rate to listen and work on some of the greatest recordings in history, I would’ve said, ‘Sign me up — that sounds amazing.’ ”
+“If you told me three years ago, I was going to get paid my day rate to listen and work on some of the greatest recordings in history, I would’ve said, ‘Sign me up — that sounds amazing.’”